Double Standard Abuse Female On Male: Live-Action TV

 However, the trope was rather appallingly inverted in the third season with the arrival of Isabella, Guy's Long Lost Sister, who was suffering from the psychological effects of a seventeen-year abusive marriage.
 Guy and Robin are constantly man-handling her (choking her, pushing her, slapping her across the face) in ways that are never treated as that big a deal, but whenever Isabella reciprocates, it's meant to demonstrate how she's Slowly Slipping Into Evil.
 Her abusive husband is never seen as anything but a monster, but the fact that Robin responds to Isabella committing a self-defensive kill (to prevent herself getting raped/strangled) by calling her a murderer and shoving her off her feet is more than a little unsettling.

-The Saturday Night Live sketch mocking Tiger's abuse was performed on the exact same episode where Rihanna was the musical guest, just to bring that point home, and yet, when an Entertainment Weekly writer brought up this point after the SNL episode aired, most commenters told her (yes, the writer is female) to shut up and let them enjoy the few funny moments that SNL has left; completely oblivious to this double standard, with very little criticism towards Elin Woods.
+The Saturday Night Live sketch mocking Tiger Woods' alleged abuse by his wife was performed on the exact same episode where Rihanna was the musical guest, just to bring that point home, and yet, when an Entertainment Weekly writer brought up this point after the SNL episode aired, most commenters told her (yes, the writer is female) to shut up and let them enjoy the few funny moments that SNL has left; completely oblivious to this double standard, with very little criticism towards Elin Woods.
 During the Chris Brown debacle months earlier, they were singing a different tune.

 A much older example dates back to the early eighties.
 In one sketch, a husband (played by Gary Kroeger) arrives home late from a party to an angry wife (played by Mary Gross) who proceeds to viciously attack him and then leave with their children (but not before the children throw loud raspberries at him).
 When the husband's friend comes over, he figues out that his wife attacked him and teases him for it.
 Next, a police officer arrives to check up on things, and the husband tries to report the beating, but the policeman doesn't believe him.
 After they leave, just to rub things in further, the wife comes back, tries coaxing him into opening the door to let her back in, and when he doesn't trust her, she busts through the door and then continues attacking him.
 While this may have been seen as hilariously ironic back when this sketch aired, by today's standards it hits a little too close to home for many...

-Everybody Loves Raymond plays this trope absolutely straight, with Debra smacking Ray played for humor.
+Everybody Loves Raymond is probably the modern Trope Codifier, with Debra smacking Ray played for humor.
 Debra seems to delight in beating up her husband Raymond for the most minor mistakes.
 In one episode, he finally calls her out for acting this way and she responds by shoving him into the bookshelf so hard that books actually fall(it was that time of the month for her, which only adds to the Unfortunate Implications).
 The most maddening thing is that Debra gets the studio audience crazy with cheers every time she does it, (which provides us with even moreUnfortunate Implications) and the worst she gets is other characters making lighthearted jokes about her anger issues and cruelty (Ray calling her a "cranky yell machine" but then being instantly rebuked and cowed back into submission by Debra) and then calling Ray a wuss without any actual sympathy.
 Debra is never actually made to apologize for the pattern of behavior she displays towards Ray, and often it is Ray who gets humiliated and/or forced to apologize at the end of each episode.

 Debra's main frustration appears to be living next door to Raymond's parents, but then again, Raymond doesn't much care for that either, so it's not really fair for her to take it out on him.
 A flashback episode even showed that Ray was very vocally against moving across the street and warned Debra about how annoying his parents would be, but Debra decided it was the right choice (and after the flashback ends, Debra chews Ray out for not stopping her; the guy can't win).